Frequently asked questions about Under 30’s Travel Insurance

 Q3.
 Are pre-existing medical conditions covered by Under 30’s Travel Insurance policies?

-Under 30’s Travel Insurance policies cover 33 pre-existing medical conditions automatically and free of charge.
+Under 30’s Travel Insurance policies cover a bunch of pre-existing medical conditions automatically and free of charge.
 You can find a full list in your PDS.
 These conditions are covered as long as:

 - they have been stable for 12 months

 - you haven’t needed to visit the doctor for them in 12 months

 - and you’re not planning to have surgery or see a specialist about them